design-first/system-runtime/README.md

 # clean
 $ npm run clean
 # build System Runtime (on /dist/)
-# it will generate System Runtime core system (from /src/system/)
+# it will generate System Runtime core systems (from /src/system/)
 # and package System Runtime client library
 # it will also run jshint and server/client tests
 $ npm run build